paulgibbs/Welcome-Pack/readme.txt

 == Change Log ==

+= 2.1 =
+* Adds Start Page feature; use this to redirect users to a link of your choice on the very first time they login to your site.
 = 2.0.3 =
 * Fixed the welcome message sender receiving copy of the message.
 Removed duplicate function calls when using email customisation.
 = 2.0.2 =